A Model-Independent Precision Test of General Relativity using LISA Bright Standard Sirens: Non-parametric reconstruction of deviation from General Relativity: Formalism

 \section{Non-parametric reconstruction of deviation from General Relativity: Formalism}

 The mathematical representation of GWs propagation in spacetime, as described by GR, is given by

-where $h_{(+,\times)}$ represents the strain of the GWs in the plus ($+$) and cross ($\times$) polarizations, the prime denotes a derivative with respect to conformal time ($\eta$), and $\mathcal{H}$ is the Hubble parameter in comoving coordinates.
-This equation forms the basis for analyzing GW propagation and testing the validity of GR.
+where $\mathrm{h_{(+,\times)}}$ represents the strain of the GWs in the plus ($+$) and cross ($\mathrm{\times}$) polarizations, the prime denotes a derivative with respect to conformal time ($\mathrm{\eta}$), $\mathrm{k}$ is the wavenumber of the GWs, and $\mathrm{\mathcal{H}}$ is the Hubble parameter in comoving coordinates.
+This equation forms the basis for analyzing GWs propagation and testing the validity of GR.
 Alterations to this equation in the context of modified gravity theories are expressed as

-where $\gamma(z)$ represents a frictional term reflecting the influence of modified dynamics, $c_{GW}$ denotes the speed of GWs propagation, $m_{GW}$ is the graviton mass, $a$ is the scale factor, and $\Pi_{(+,\times)}$ is the anisotropic stress term.
+where $\mathrm{\gamma(z)}$ represents a frictional term reflecting the influence of modified dynamics, $\mathrm{c_{GW}}$ denotes the speed of GWs propagation, $\mathrm{m_{GW}}$ is the graviton mass, $\mathrm{a}$ is the scale factor, and $\mathrm{\Pi_{(+,\times)}}$ is the anisotropic stress term.